 students must have received a satisfactory assessment on skills rubrics for

 Pastoral Care Skills, Group Therapy Theory and Technique, and Advanced Pastoral

 Care Skills.
 There are a series of orientation meetings and required paperwork

-due before a student begins the clinical sequence.After the first quarter of clinical, the MARPT faculty meet and
+due before a student begins the clinical sequence.After the first quarter of clinical, the MACFT faculty meet and

 determine the student’s candidacy, based upon the student’s GPA, progress in

 the first quarter of clinical (STMC 5550), and the students’ disposition

 (rubric available upon request).The MACFT program follows Seattle University’s protocol for

 grievance in both classes and the candidacy process: http://www.seattleu.edu/WorkArea/DownloadAsset.aspx?id=78678.All work toward a degree from Seattle University must be completed